Learn About The Law

 Current as of January 01, 2024 | Updated by Findlaw Staff

-(b) The affidavit form and instructions prescribed in this section shall be mailed to the applicant along with a stamped return envelope addressed to the local boards of canvassers.
+(b) The application and instructions prescribed in this section shall be mailed to the applicant along with a stamped return envelope addressed to the local boards of canvassers.
 The secretary of state may process applications pursuant to this section through the online mail ballot application portal established by § 17-20-2.3.

 (d) The secretary of state shall maintain a list in the central voter registration system of all voters who automatically receive applications for mail ballots, pursuant to this section.

 Cite this article: FindLaw.com - Rhode Island General Laws Title 17.
-Elections § 17-20-9.
-Application by permanently disabled or incapacitated voters and nursing home residents - last updated January 01, 2024 | https://codes.findlaw.com/ri/title-17-elections/ri-gen-laws-sect-17-20-9/
+Elections § 17-20-9 17-20-9.
+Application to be placed on the permanent mail ballot application list - last updated January 01, 2024 | https://codes.findlaw.com/ri/title-17-elections/ri-gen-laws-sect-17-20-9/

 FindLaw Codes may not reflect the most recent version of the law in your jurisdiction.
 Please verify the status of the code you are researching with the state legislature before relying on it for your legal needs.